10 Most Useless Pieces of Job Advice You Can Safely Ignore

 Sure, some companies post an “accepting applications” sign on their front door — especially restaurants and retail stores that lost a lot of their workforce during the pandemic.

-Instead, check the company’s LinkedIn postings and social media activity, then apply when an opening comes around.
+But unless a company is actively asking for people to walk through the doors and apply, you shouldn’t do so.
+Instead, check the company’s LinkedIn postings and social media activity, then apply when you see an opening.
 You can spend the time between now and then sprucing up your resume and working on your interview skills.

 The best way to get promoted is to work hard and keep your head down